 Because so much of our time have been spent on Chinese dramas and following works of Chinese actors and actresses, we haven’t managed to browse and watch as many Korean dramas that came out this year.
-The Korean dramas we did get to watching are ones we either finished and thought were okay (Meow the Secret Boy, Backstreet Rookie) or we couldn’t bring ourselves to finish either because the story didn’t appeal (Love Revolution and Love or Bread) or the drama went off towards a weird, unnecessary direction which had us dropping the drama (Alice).
+The Korean dramas we did get to watching are ones we either finished and thought were okay (Meow the Secret Boy, Backstreet Rookie) or we couldn’t bring ourselves to finish either because the story didn’t appeal (Love Revolution and How Are U Bread) or the drama went off towards a weird, unnecessary direction which had us dropping the drama (Alice).

 We feel we might have missed potentially good Korean dramas, especially not having looked at many Korean dramas that came out beyond the first quarter of 2020.
 We’ll have to get to ones beyond the first quarter next year.

 Below are our favorite dramas for the year as well as dramas we thought weren’t so good.